bluesky/bluesky-widgets/docs/source/design.rst

 ``SearchInput`` will never reach up into ``Search`` or sideways into its sibling ``SearchResults``.

-What does this buy us:
+What does this buy us?

 * Maximum reusability
 * Easy embedding into existing applications, validated by early examples